pelgraine/Meck-P4/README.md

 WiFi is configured from the Settings screen:

 1. Open **Settings** from the home grid.
-2. Open the WiFi configuration and let the device scan for nearby networks.
+2. Tap the **WiFi Companion** row to open the WiFi settings.
-3. Select your network from the list.
+3. Enter your network **SSID** and confirm.
-4. Enter the network password on the virtual keyboard and confirm.
+4. Enter your network **password** and confirm.
+5. Toggle **WiFi on**.
+6. Wait a few seconds for the **IP address** field to populate.

-Once connected, the device stores the credentials and reconnects automatically on later boots.
-The assigned IP address is shown on the home screen and on the settings page, and refreshes live.
+The device stores the credentials and reconnects automatically on later boots.
+The assigned IP address is also shown on the home screen and on the settings page, and refreshes live.

 When WiFi is active, the screen dims to zero brightness instead of entering light sleep, because light sleep would drop the SDIO bus and the TCP